Washington Spirit ownership fight settled as Steve Baldwin agrees to sell to Y. Michele Kang

 The Boehly proposal fizzled last month after the league’s board of governors cleared the way for the Spirit’s non-equity, nonvoting investors, many of whom backed Kang, to become shareholders.

 Nonetheless, Baldwin continued to fight, arguing Kang was not fit to run the team.
-When it became clear, however, he no longer had many allies left, people close to the situation said, he and team founder Bill Lynch agreed to sell.
+When it became clear, however, that he no longer had many allies left, people close to the situation said, he and team founder Bill Lynch agreed to sell.

 Former NWSL coach Rory Dames was accused by youth players of misconduct decades ago, records and interviews show

 Having already received conditional approval by the league to run the Spirit, Kang now needs only to meet a set of standard conditions before officially taking full control.
-An NWSL spokesman said the league probably would not comment until final details are completed.
+An NWSL spokesman said the league probably would not comment until final details are settled.

-Baldwin had bought controlling interest from Lynch before the 2019 season, and Kang, the founder of a health information technology company, joined the group in 2020.
+Baldwin purchased controlling interest from Lynch before the 2019 season, and Kang, the founder of a health information technology company, joined the group in 2020.
 Dozens of small-level investors were added early last year.

-“I personally appreciate, and want to publicly recognize Bill Lynch’s pivotal work as the founding owner of the Spirit bringing women’s professional soccer back to our nation’s capital, and also Steve Baldwin’s leadership, vision and formidable drive in building the Spirit and the outstanding roster that won the 2021 NWSL championship,” Kang said in a statement.
+“I personally appreciate and want to publicly recognize Bill Lynch’s pivotal work as the founding owner of the Spirit bringing women’s professional soccer back to our nation’s capital, and also Steve Baldwin’s leadership, vision and formidable drive in building the Spirit and the outstanding roster that won the 2021 NWSL championship,” Kang said in a statement.
 “I can’t wait to begin work with our talented, resilient players and staff.”

 In announcing the transaction, the Spirit said the organization will be “a locally based, female-led ownership group that is committed to substantial new investments into the team’s staff, operations and infrastructure.”

-Devin Talbott — the team’s fourth-largest investor who had sold his interest to Kang — is expected to return to the fold.
+Devin Talbott — the team’s fourth-largest investor who sold his interest to Kang — is expected to return to the fold.
 Others might do the same or cash out.
-The group includes former senator Tom Daschle, Washington Capitals star Alex Ovechkin, former World Cup standout Briana Scurry, as well as Chelsea Clinton and Jenna Bush Hager.
+The group includes former senator Tom Daschle, Washington Capitals star Alex Ovechkin, former World Cup standout Briana Scurry, Chelsea Clinton and Jenna Bush Hager.

-Kang has approached D.C.
+Kang approached D.C.
 United chief executive Jason Levien about becoming a Spirit investor, people close to the situation said.
-The Spirit plays home games at United-owned venues, Audi Field in the District and Segra Field in Leesburg.
+The Spirit plays home games at United-owned venues: Audi Field in the District and Segra Field in Leesburg.

-Ben Olsen — the former United player and coach whom Baldwin named president of club operations in September — seems likely to be retained.
-He and Kang have a good working relationship, people close to the team said, and this offseason, Olsen juggled both front office and team responsibilities.
+Ben Olsen — the former United player and coach whom Baldwin named president of club operations in September — will probably be retained.
+He and Kang have a good working relationship, people close to the team said, and this offseason, Olsen juggled front-office and team responsibilities.

 “I am pleased that someone with Michele’s commitment to the Spirit will lead the team in its next chapter,” Baldwin said in a statement.
 “I sincerely wish her, our wonderful players, and our staff the best.”